-What’s to Love: A Couple Cooks figured out exactly what we’re going to eat after every workout this fall, thanks to this recipe, which features Greek yogurt topped with cashews, almonds, dried cherries, and apricots.
+Why We Love It: A Couple Cooks figured out exactly what we’re going to eat after every workout this fall, thanks to this recipe, which features Greek yogurt topped with cashews, almonds, dried cherries, and apricots.
 Pepitas round out the crunch and color of the bowl, too.

 Overnight Breakfast Quinoa

-Pro Tip: “When ready to eat, remove it from the fridge and add a little extra milk if you’d like,” Jessica Merchant of How Sweet Eats says.
+Pro Tip: “When ready to eat, remove it from the fridge and add a little extra milk if you’d like,” Jessica Merchant of How Sweet Eats instructs.
 “Load it up with toppings and you’re good to go!”

 Roasted Pumpkin Hummus

-Pro Tip: “I’ve incorporated lots of roasted garlic and tahini for that savory, nutty flavor,” Spoon Fork Bacon's Jenny Park writes.
+Pro Tip: “I’ve incorporated lots of roasted garlic and tahini for that savory, nutty flavor,” Spoon Fork Bacon's Jenny Park says.
 “I also decided to load it up on top because I love the crunchy textures you get from the pepitas and hemp hearts.”

 Fried Egg Cabbage Couscous Bowl

 The Recipe: Fried Egg Cabbage Couscous Bowl

 Why We Love It: This colorful dish from Sugar Salted makes for an easy fall lunch or dinner.
 It comes together with red cabbage, crispy chickpeas, airy couscous, and a handful of pumpkin seeds.
 Fried eggs and crumbled feta cheese top it off.
 It's one of those delicious but super easy meals to prepare when you're hungry but don't really feel like cooking.